‘If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.’

 I’m obsessed with possibility and creating the opportunity for leaders to lead in possibility.

 With over 30 years’ experience, I have helped 1000’s to develop their leadership competence, confidence and credibility.
-I am the author of three #1 Amazon best-selling books on leadership including my latest, Show Up21.
-I have been featured in The Age, Sydney Morning Herald, INTHEBLACK, HRD, CEO Magazine & Coaching World.
+The author of five Amazon #1 best-selling books about leadership, including the 2 latest, ‘Power Up” & “You’re On Mute,” I have been featured in The Age, Sydney Morning Herald, INTHEBLACK, HRD, CEO Magazine & Coaching World.

 I typically speak at conferences, run workshops, consult and coach.